c4v4/cft/README.md

 - _Introduce Specialized Types_: Utilize alternative number representations like fixed-point types for specific use cases.

 This approach tries to strike a good a balance between ease of use for common numeric types and the ability to tailor the library to your specific needs.

-### Python Bindings

-The project also provides Python bindings with a simplified interface for quick usage.
-While you can also access much of the C++-interface directly, the primary purpose is to provide a point and shoot interface for the algorithm.
-You can find more details in a separate [README](README.py.md).